Minister's zoning orders controversy: Minister's Zoning Orders

-After winning a majority in the 2018 Ontario general election, the Progressive Conservative Party of Ontario formed a new government in the province, led by Premier Doug Ford.
-The government then began using MZOs at a significantly increased rate compared to previous governments.
+First Ford term (2018-2022)

 Between 2019 and early 2021, Ford's government issued well over 30 MZOs, approaching the total of 49 MZOs that had been issued in the province between the 1969 and 2000, a period of three decades.

 In October 2020, the government issued a set of MZOs aimed at the West Don Lands in Toronto, allowing for towers up to 50 storeys tall to be built without the city's approval.
 Several Toronto city councillors voiced their disapproval of the orders, with mayor John Tory stating that "I think that is a less than ideal situation, to say the least."
 In January 2021, a number of community groups protested against the attempted demolition of heritage-listed buildings at the Dominion Foundry Site.
 Court action forced province to pause demolition until legal issues could be resolved.

 In December 2020, the government passed Bill 229, the Protect, Support and Recover from COVID-19 Act (Budget Measures), 2020.
 The bill contained a number of changes to development regulations in the province, notably eliminating the ability of conservation authorities to veto MZOs.

 In early March 2021, the government issued a further six MZOs, of which half overrided environmental limits on development proposals from Flato Developments.
 While announcing the MZOs, Ford defended his government's use of the orders, stating that "we will never stop issuing MZOs for the people of Ontario."
 Later that month, the government issued another order for a plot on the west side of Beeton, allowing Flato Developments to build a 995 units on the site, despite the site being located on a flood plain managed by the Nottawasaga Conservation Authority.

 In April 2021, the government passed Bill 257, the Supporting Broadband and Infrastructure Expansion Act, 2021.
 Schedule 3 of the Act implemented further amendments to the Planning Act allowing it to issue MZOs that clash with the provincial government's development master plans.
 The bill further applied to all previously issued MZOs retroactively.